 You know how most sales proposals leave buyers feeling like they left money on the table, or that they could have negotiated a bit harder?
 You can avoid that problem by using intelligent and interactive pricing grids.
 Just as you might have a pricing grid on your website to advertise the various plans you offer, you can use a custom pricing grid to offer solutions tailored to a single client, like this:

 (You can create your own here.)
 This allows you to offer multiple solutions and multiple price points, all customized to fit their needs.
 It’s a win-win: You can showcase all the benefits of your product, and your potential buyer is able to choose a plan that’s best for them.

 Once a prospect is ready to lock down exactly what they want, they can click “Approved” and within seconds, you’re notified that it’s time to create a contract.
 Cha-ching!

 If you’re trying to sell SaaS products via the “Contact Us” or “Enterprise” box on a pricing page, then you have to craft the right story.
-To get the language right, you might need to spend some time talking to existing customers about how your product improved their world.
+To write proposals that close saas deals, you might need to spend some time talking to existing customers about how your product improved their world.